intel-retail/automated-self-checkout/docs_src/pipelinebenchmarking.md

 ```bash
 sudo ./benchmark.sh --stream_density <target FPS> --logdir <output dir>/data --init_duration 30 --duration 120 --platform dgpu --inputsrc <ex:4k rtsp stream with 10 objects> --ocr 5 GPU
 ```

+---
+## Appendix: Benchmark Helper Scripts

+- **camera-simulator.sh**

+Starts the camera simulator.
+To use, place the script in a folder named camera-simulator.
+At the same directory level as the camera-simulator folder, create a folder called sample-media.
+The camera-simulator.sh script will start a simulator for each .mp4 video that it finds in the sample-media folder and will enumerate them as camera_0, camera_1 etc.  Be sure the path to camera-simulator.sh script is correct in the camera-simulator.sh script.

+- **stop_server.sh**

+Stops the docker images closing the pipelines